lowRISC/opentitan/hw/ip/aes/doc/_index.md

 ## Register Table

-The AES unit uses 8 and 4 separate write-only registers for the initial key and input data, as well as 4 separate read-only registers for the output data.
+The AES unit uses 8 and 2x4 separate write-only registers for the initial key, initialization vector, and input data, as well as 4 separate read-only registers for the output data.
 All registers are little-endian.
 Compared to first-in, first-out (FIFO) interfaces, having separate registers has a couple of advantages: